 Some colour pictures now of among others the official opening, the opening parade with Stu Thomsen leading, the schoolbus that took us to the Oakland Country Parks (sightseeing) and a typical BMX hotelroom.

 During the event there were BMX free/style demo´s by the BMX Action TRick Team, R.L.
 Osborn and Mike Buff.
 On the quarter pipe Premier helmets Denis Barton and Pro rider Scott Clark.
 Bob Handley talking to Don Hutelin on the right.
 Even though the event did have around 2100 entries and 20.000 spectators in 2 days, looking at the grandstand were around 100.000 people can sit, it looks like nobody was there!!!!
 Very impressive indoor hall.

 Seen here fltr., Nelson Channady and his sponsor The Hot Shop owner.
-Owner of Torker Steve Johnson fooling around with on os his factory riders.
+Owner of Torker, Steve Johnson fooling around with one of his factory riders.
 R.L.
 Osborn watching what is going on at the track.